-The Investment Management Practicum (Academic Internship):
+The Investment Management Practicum (Academic Project):

 Students gain valuable real-world experience by working approximately 10 hours per week for 10-12 weeks at a participating firm.
 Current firms include Anchor Capital, CJS Securities, Julz, Ullico and Virgo.
 After the internship is complete, students and firms provide program feedback that helps create a stronger and more robust offering.

 If you are an investment firm interested in participating, please reach out to Pramita Saha at email@example.com.